This article describes the process of setting up and maintaining a Datto Private Node.

 - Enter the BIOS password.
 Contact Datto Technical Support if you do not have it.

 - Select Advanced and press Enter.

 - Select IPMI Configuration, and press Enter.

 - Select Set LAN Configuration and press Enter.
-This will give you the ability to change IP settings and toggle Static and DHCP services.
+Once you have done so, you will have the ability to change IP settings and toggle Static and DHCP services.